How I benchmark transcription models in Thoth

 The setup

-Three test scripts, each designed to stress a different scenario:
+Three scripts, each stressing a different scenario:

-- Script A — English with a French accent, casual meeting cadence
+- Script A: English with a French accent, casual meeting cadence

-- Script B — Native French speaker, code-switching between languages
+- Script B: Native French speaker, code-switching between languages

-- Script C — Clean audio (Simon Sinek TED talk), re-transcription only
+- Script C: Clean audio (Simon Sinek TED talk), re-transcription only

 Results